theablemo/Embedded-Project-Flappy-Bird/README.md

 # Modules

 - **7-Segments LED**: Used to show the score
-- **Active Buzzer**: Used to make a sound everytime the bird passes a barrier
+- **Active Buzzer**: Used to make a sound every time the bird passes a barrier
 - **LED**: Used to show when the user loses the game
-- **RFID**: Used to authenticate users and log in to game
+- **RFID**: Used to authenticate users and login to the game
 - **Sound Sensor**: Used to detect the clapping sound

 By leveraging Raspberry Pi's GPIO, we orchestrated all of these modules with Raspberry Pi.
 The code to handle these modules can be found in the [modules directory](</modules/>)